 If you choose to cut your own or purchase a pre-cut tree be sure to get one that has not been sprayed with pesticides.
 The last fresh tree our family brought into the home apparently was.
 After watching our youngest experience a serious case of hives through the entire holiday season, we found out the fresh tree was the culprit.
 This was confirmed because as soon as the tree was removed from the home, the hives became history.

 Always inspect Christmas tree lights for frayed and/or broken wiring and replace if needed.

-Blankets, pillows or stuffed animals left too close to a space heater will quickly ingnite.
-Same goes for space heaters toppled over, unattended and too close to furniture or curtains.
+Blankets, pillows, or stuffed animals left too close to a space heater will quickly ignite.
+The same goes for space heaters toppled over, unattended, and too close to furniture or curtains.
 Bright red lights are interesting to small children and beckon to be investigated.
 Space heaters left on top of a small table can be knocked over by a playful cat or even a hard wagging dog tail!

 Make fire safety a priority in your home, even more so during the Holiday season.
 Check that all smoke detectors have fresh batteries and discuss a fire escape plan with your family and overnight guests well ahead of time.

 A higher risk of house fires is not the only mishap that can put a serious damper on your holiday spirit.
 But don’t worry every problem has a solution and I would like to show you how to ward them off well ahead of time.

 The holiday season comes with its own specific set of dangers for all age groups.
 Prevention is key to keep everyone safe and happy, especially small children and pets.
 Here are some of the most common potential hazards:

 - falls while putting up and taking down decorations